puupee/puupee-api-go/docs/CreateOrUpdateAppFeatureDto.md

 HasScreenshotKeys returns a boolean if a field has been set.

+### SetScreenshotKeysNil

+`func (o *CreateOrUpdateAppFeatureDto) SetScreenshotKeysNil(b bool)`

+ SetScreenshotKeysNil sets the value for ScreenshotKeys to be an explicit nil

+### UnsetScreenshotKeys
+`func (o *CreateOrUpdateAppFeatureDto) UnsetScreenshotKeys()`

+UnsetScreenshotKeys ensures that no value is present for ScreenshotKeys, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)